Employer Sponsored Visas − Frequently Asked Questions

 If you purchase the Premier Service and we find you are not able to lodge a valid application, you will be entitled to a partial refund.
 The refund amount is determined by the amount of work that has been completed by National Visas.
 Refer to our terms and conditions for more information.

-Another example is applying for an employer sponsored work visa (457).
-If your employer agrees to include them in your application they can apply too, but if your employer only agrees to sponsor you, your wife and children cannot be included in your application.
+Another example is applying for an employer sponsored work visa (482).
+If your employer agrees to include them in your application they can apply too, but if your employer only agrees to sponsor you, your spouse and children cannot be included in your application.

 The requirements and restrictions on Australian visas differ depending on the visa for which you are applying.
 So do the costs.
 You should discuss your individual situation with one of our experienced professionals.